alagala/labs/azure/cosmosdb/graph/README.md

 This guide will help you spin up an environment to test graph processing capabilities of Azure Databricks (a fast, easy, and collaborative Apache Spark–based analytics service) and Azure Cosmos DB.

 Azure Cosmos DB is the globally distributed, multimodel database service from Microsoft for mission-critical applications.
 It is a multimodel database and supports document, key-value, graph, and columnar data models.
 The Azure Cosmos DB Gremlin API is used to store and operate on graph data.
-Gremlin API supports modeling Graph data and provides APIs to traverse through the graph data.
+Gremlin API supports modeling graph data and provides APIs to traverse through the graph data.

 The environment is created by using Terraform, and a notebook is provided to showcase a sample Spark application that reads and writes graphs to Azure Cosmos DB.